reduction in hormones after menopause (when your period stops).

 What are the signs of bladder control problems?

-The two types of incontinence most common in women are stress incontinence and urge incontinence.
-Stress incontinence is the spontaneous, uncontrolled leakage of small amounts of urine with exertion such as coughing, sneezing, straining, lifting or playing sport (in the absence of any desire to go to the toilet).
-Urge incontinence causes a sudden, overwhelming urge to urinate (pee).
-If you can't get to the toilet in time, and experience an involuntary loss of urine, you said to have urge incontinence.
+The 2 types of incontinence most common in women are stress incontinence and urge incontinence.
+Stress incontinence is the spontaneous, uncontrolled leakage of small amounts of pee when you exert yourself, such as by coughing, sneezing, straining, lifting or playing sport (without any desire to go to the toilet).
+Urge incontinence causes a sudden, overwhelming urge to pee.
+If you can't get to the toilet in time but pee a bit, you have urge incontinence.
+This is often referred to as an overactive bladder.

 What can I do if I have bladder control problems?

 Bladder control problems don't have to hamper your lifestyle.
-Talk to your doctor for advice or contact Continence New Zealand.
+Talk to your doctor, pelvic floor physiotherapist, continence nurse or midwife for advice.

-Issues with bladder control can be annoying but there are a few simple measures that can help women with mild to moderate bladder control problems.
+Issues with bladder control can be annoying but there are a few simple measures that can help if you have mild-to-moderate bladder control problems.
+A surgical fix should always be a last resort.

 Reduce coffee, tea and alcohol intake.